 Understand Your Rights and Obligations: You Have the Right to Consult With A Lawyer

 If you have any questions about the issues discussed above, you may consult with a lawyer.
 It should not cost you anything to consult a lawyer.
 Lawyers who regularly practice workers’ compensation law offer free initial consultations.
-For more information, see Obtaining A Lawyer on this website.
+For more information, see Obtaining A Lawyer.